treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

 ## Install

-Please install the Qt library in advance.
+First of all, we need to install the Qt library in advance.

-On Windows and Mac OS X, download a package from the [Qt site](http://qt-project.org/downloads){:target="_blank"} and install it.
+On Windows and Mac OS X, download the package from the [Qt site](http://qt-project.org/downloads){:target="_blank"} and install it.<br>
-On Linux, you can install a package of each distribution.
+On Linux, you can install a package for each distribution.

-Case of Ubuntu :
+In case of Ubuntu:<br>
-  Install Qt libraries and dev tools.
+Install the Qt libraries and dev tools.

 ```
  $ sudo apt-get install -y qt5-default qt5-qmake libqt5sql5-mysql libqt5sql5-psql